-We have worked with English Heritage a few times so when we received a call from them regarding an idea they had we were very happy.
-They were embarking on a #LoveCastles campaign to stretch across the country to engage with children and families about the wonderful heritage we are lucky to have in this country with the wealth of castles looked after by English Heritage.
+It’s always a pleasure to work with English Heritage.
+They look after a wealth of castles throughout our land and this summer they were embarking on a social media campaign #LoveCastles to stretch across the country and engage with children and families about the wonderful heritage we are lucky to have in this country.

 To kick off the project we created a 30 tonne supercastle in Dover.
-To find out more about this check out the link.
 The next stage was to run pop up sand sculpture workshops across the country at 8 different locations on the same weekend.
 To organise a large event like this took a lot of planning!
 Luckily for us Jamie and Rich thrive on the detail so they got to work.
 We developed the idea of creating a workshop that runs through the history of castle building and why they changed and developed over different historic periods.
 Beginning in 1066.
 We called out to our current and past team members to join us on this large scale project and also found some great new talent to join the team too.
 With some training days done with everyone we were all set to go.

 With 8 vans loaded we all set off to our various locations some near, some far and kept in contact with our Whats App group which did get rather competitive and silly at times!
 Now, castle builders back then didn’t tend to think about getting large vans inside when they planned their forts, so we all have various complicated logistics to get the sand and tables set up, but that’s all part of the fun!